seamplex/milonga/README.md

-[milonga](http://www.seamplex.com/milonga/) is a free core-level neutronic code that solves the steady-state multigroup neutron transport equation (either using the diffusion approximation or the discrete ordinates $S_N$ method) over unstructured grids (although simple structured grids can also be used) using either a finite-volumes or a finite-elements discretization scheme.
+[milonga](http://www.seamplex.com/milonga/) is a free core-level neutronic code that solves the steady-state multigroup neutron transport equation using either

+ a. the diffusion approximation, or
+ b. the discrete ordinates $S_N$ method over unstructured grids (although simple structured grids can also be used) based on either

+ i. a finite-volumes, or
+ ii. a finite-elements
+discretization scheme.
 It works on top of the [wasora](http://www.seamplex.com/wasora) framework, which provides means to parse and understand a high-level plain-text input file containing algebraic expressions, data for function interpolation, differential equations and output instructions amongst other facilities.
 Therefore, any mathematical computation which can be done by wasora---i.e. parametric calculations, multidimensional optimization, function interpolation and integration, etc.---can be combined with the facilities that milonga provides to solve the neutron diffusion equation.

-Its main features are:
+Milonga’s main features are:

  * free & open source software (released under the terms of the [GNU GPL version 3](http://www.gnu.org/copyleft/gpl.html))
  * solves the steady-state few-group neutron transport equation over a [Gmsh](http://geuz.org/gmsh/)-generated unstructured grid in one, two or three spatial dimensions